Article by John Tribbia

 Creative Writing has the largest quality gap (0.71 points below the best categories), but only 15.1% of usage falls there.
 Math/Logic has a smaller gap (0.59) but 40% more usage (21.4%).
 If you could improve only one category, Math/Logic buys you more retention because more people rely on it.

-That’s the quality investment map.
-It tells a product team: don’t just fix what’s worst; fix what’s worst among the categories people actually use the most.
+That is the quality investment map.
+It tells a product team to fix the categories that combine weak quality with heavy usage.
 You can run this analysis by segment too.
-If Enterprise users skew heavily toward Coding while Consumer users spread across categories, the optimal investment differs by segment.
+If enterprise users skew heavily toward Coding while consumer users spread across categories, the optimal investment differs by segment.

 The gap table tells you which direction to invest, but not how much retention you’d actually gain.
 So I ran proper counterfactual simulations: pick a hypothetical improvement, recompute every user’s quality score, run it through the fitted model (using the recovered coefficient of 0.90 log-odds), and get predicted retention deltas in real units.